1 Thessalonians 4:11

 3. Engage in manual labor

-4. Have a mannerly conduct
+4. Have mannerly conduct

 that you also aspire to lead a quiet life,

 First, Paul urges the Thessalonians to aspire to a quiet life.
-“Aspire” comes from one Greek word with two words joined: to be fond of and honour.
+“Aspire” comes from one Greek word with two words joined: to be fond of and honor.
 “Aspire” has the sense of being strongly ambitious about something or applying oneself to something.
 The Thessalonians were to make every effort to pursue a tranquil life.
 Apparently, they were bogged down by unscriptural argument and unwarranted criticism.
 They could channel all this misspent energy into something more advantageous.

 Christians should aspire to lead a quiet life.
 Paul says, “Do everything in your power to lead a quiet life.”
 Christians should have settled souls, not noisy souls.
 Noisy souls come from having too much time on our hands.